sarang87/MockCurrencyApp/README.md

 ```
 #### Features
 - Random 180 assets (can be extended to 400) for currency.
-- Assets updated at 1 per second
+- Assets updated at 1 per second.

+#### Configuration
-- Running on port 8000
+- Running on port 8000.

 ### Frontend (React,Redux)
 Use the package manager yarn for frontend and navigate to the directory